wp-plugins/updraftplus/readme.txt

 * TWEAK: Restorer now switches theme if database is restored to indicate a non-existent theme, and Migrator temporarily disables cacheing plugins during during Migration
 * TWEAK: Improve handling of MySQL's maximum packet size - attempt to raise it, and leave some margin
 * TWEAK: Move the Rackspace SDK around to prevent problems on systems with limited maximum pathname lengths
+* TWEAK: Provide a link to the log file at the top of the restoration page

 = 1.8.1 - 2013/12/10 =